Have You Been Injured From A Negligent Cranston Driver?

-If you have been injured in a Rhode Island car accident, you may be entitled to a cash settlement for your medical bills, lost income and pain and suffering, among other losses.
-Our experienced Cranston car accident lawyers do not charge any fees unless you receive a settlement or award.
-Contact us anytime toll-free or fill out an online contact form for a free (no obligation) case evaluation.
+If you were injured in a Rhode Island car accident, you may be eligible to receive a cash settlement for your medical expenses, lost wages and pain and suffering, among other losses.
+Our knowledgeable Cranston car accident lawyers do not charge any fees unless you receive a settlement or award.
+Contact us anytime toll-free at (401) 275-2039, or fill out an online contact form for a free (no obligation) case evaluation.

 Frequently Asked Questions From Our Clients:

-Our Cranston car accident lawyers do not charge any legal fees until you obtain settlement or award for your injury case.
-Our normal fees are 1/3 fee of your award or settlement, which is the standard fee for car accident lawyers in this state.
-We also pay upfront for case costs, such as fees to obtain medical records, investigative costs, police reports, etc., and then get reimbursed for these costs from any settlement or award.
+Our Cranston car accident lawyers will not charge any legal fees unless you obtain a settlement or award for your case.
+Our normal fees are 1/3 of your award or settlement, which is the industry’s standard fee for car accident lawyers in Rhode Island.
+We will pay for upfront case costs, such as fees to obtain medical records, investigative costs, police reports, etc., and then get reimbursed for these costs from any settlement or award.

 2. How Much is My Cranston Car Accident Case Worth?